AustinMathuw/AlexaPlusUnityDocs/read_the_docs/LC-Part-1.rst

         }

-        public void OnMessageDeleted(ErrorEventData eventData)
+        public void OnMessageSent(ErrorEventData eventData)
         {
-            //Step 14: Callback for when a message is deleted
+            //Step 14: Callback for when a message is sent

         }
     }